TABLE OF CONTENTS

 Courses in myLesley are disabled after a certain time period.
 Undergraduate and Masters' level courses are disabled 2 years from the end date of the course.
 Doctoral level courses are disabled 5 years from the end date of the course.
 Exceptions for any extended access for individual faculty to myLesley/Blackboard data beyond the course lifecycle are for research purposes only and require approval of the Institutional Review Board (IRB).
 Please review the Lesley University Faculty Handbook for more information on this topic.

-Archive Your Course
+Archive an Ultra Course

-To archive your course, go to the course Control Panel, select Packages and Utilities and select Export/Archive Course.
+To archive your Original course, go to the course Control Panel, select Packages and Utilities and select Export/Archive Course.

 This will bring you into the Export/Archive Course Area.
 Click Archive Course at the top of the page.